android/ndk-samples/hello-thirdparty/README.md

 -----------------
 This project consists of 2 sub-projects.
 The first the "app" and contains the application code and resources.
-It is dependendent on the second sub-project "thirdparty-gpg-sdk" which downloads and unzips the Google Play Games SDK.
+It is dependendent on the second sub-project "thirdparty/gpg-sdk" which downloads and unzips the Google Play Games SDK.

+This demonstrates one way to organize and manage thirdparty libraries.

 Screenshots
 -----------